 “Wow!
 Finished The Serpent Papers in 2 days.
-I spent the summers of 1969 and 70 in New York, and the book brought me back to those extraordinary and tumultuous times.
-I sat with my two best American friends as they anxiously watched the Viet Nam lottery on tv discussing options.
+I spent the summers of '69 & 70 in New York, and the book brought me back to those extraordinary and tumultuous times.

-“The book really captured the overriding themes and flavor of those days, including but not limited to: LSD, pot, make love not war, basement cafés, music and most impactful the blurred fine line between law and order and peaceful protest.
+“The book captured the themes and flavor of those days, including: LSD, pot, make love not war, basement cafés, music and most impactful the fine line between law and order and peaceful protest.
 I love the way the book connected all the characters in a seamless way.”

 —Michael, Munzar, MD, CM, Chairman of the Board, HEXO Corporation